itsmikethetech/Virtual-Display-Driver/README.md

 3. Locate iddsampledriver.inf, there might be multiple pages of text.
 Make a note of the "published name", it's often unique for your system, but might look like "oem139.inf"
 4.  ```pnputil /delete-driver oem139.inf```
 5. (If you still get multiple displays after uninstall, try to repeat uninstall procedure in safemode.)

+## Removing Certificates (Optional)

+To uninstall the root certificate:

+1. Search for "Manage computer certificates" from the Start menu and open the app.
+2. In the sidebar, expand `Trusted Root Certification Authorities` -> `Certificates` folder.
+3. Scroll to the bottom, until you see "Virtual Display Driver".
+4. Right click "Virtual Display Driver" and hit "Delete".
+In the warning that appears, choose "Yes".
+5. In the sidebar, expand `Trusted Publishers` -> `Certificates` folder.
+6. Scroll to the bottom, until you see "Virtual Display Driver".
+7. Right click "Virtual Display Driver" and hit "Delete".
+In the warning that appears, choose "Yes".

 ## HDR Support Now Available for Windows 11 22H2+